laymonage/slides-student-maintainer/slides.md

 A job listing for a Wagtail Developer.

-The role is to work on Wagtail itself, an open-source content management system built on top of Django.
+The job is to work on Wagtail itself.
+And doing open source as a full-time job was my dream.

 I looked at the requirements, and I think I pretty much ticked all the boxes, so I sent my application.